bank-and-shoe/bank-and-shoe.github.io/_posts/2025-04-19-math-to-field-marshal.md

 I mentioned before that the higher percentages are smoother, and attempted linear fits show it (TODO).

 This linearity means that, it takes, roughly, an absolute X percent increase in your win rate to halve the number of games you'd expect to play.
 (In other words, if you won X% of the time, you'd play twice as many games to rank up as someone winning Y% of the time).

+## What about the five-rank climb (like rank 10→6)?

+Naturally, if we want to model a five-rank climb (like rank 25→20), the lower win rates struggle even more: